The American Lung Association advises that Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death in the United States.

 So maybe you can’t control your age or your COPD but you can control other aspects of your life.
 By doing so, your life insurance rating will certainly benefit.

 Keep in mind, the better you are able to regulate (or eliminate) some of these health issues then the better your rating will be:

 Now that you know what to anticipate when applying for traditional life insurance, it is time to take the next step.

 The Next Step

 Life insurance companies know that COPD affects millions of Americans and often results in premature death.

 And if you have COPD life insurers will approach your application with great caution.

 However, many seniors like you have gone on to buy relatively cheap life insurance in spite of having COPD.

-Your agent is an experienced professional that can assist in selecting the best life insurance company for your health condition and lifestyle.
-Your agent will also help you through the entire application process so it is as quick and painless as possible.
+I will help determine the best life insurance company for your health condition and lifestyle.
+I can make entire application process as quick and painless as possible.

 Take a minute to fill out the form for an instant quote, and/or give me a call instead.
 Your family will thank you!